jy95/ghostscript-action/README.md

 # ghostscript-action

-This action gives you the possibility to execute a ghostscript command in your workflows.
+This action gives you the possibility to execute a [Ghostscript](https://www.ghostscript.com/) command in your workflows.

 ## Inputs